 Above are some photos from past Mardi Gras dances, with the Aux Cajunals dressed in traditional Cajun Mardi Gras costumes.

 Equally at home in a dance club, concert hall, or house party, the Aux Cajunals play the kind of old-fashioned Cajun music which has been an integral part of celebrations in southwest Louisiana for over 100 years.
 The Aux Cajunals' sound is hard-driving but not ear-splitting, inspiring listeners to dance the twostep or waltz, or just to soak up the rich textures of the acoustic instruments and the emotion-drenched French vocals.
-The Aux Cajunals Big Band, which includes Karen Heil on fiddle and John Hanes on drums, adds zydeco and vintage rhythm and blues to the mix, including material from such great roots artists as Big Joe Williams, Memphis Minnie and Freddie King.
-Suzy Thompson squeezes her Louisiana-made one-row accordions, fiddles up a storm, and brings the Cajun and Creole songs to life with her powerful vocals.
-Eric Thompson's acoustic rhythm guitar chops keep the dancers up and hopping, and in the big band, his lead guitar playing gives a bluesy edge to the zydeco and R&B numbers.
-Agi Ban plays lead fiddle while Suzy plays accordion and her fiddle duets with Suzy are truly show-stoppers.
+The Aux Cajunals Big Band, which includes Karen Celia Heil on guitar and Michaelle Goerlitz on drums, adds zydeco and vintage rhythm and blues to the mix, including material from such great roots artists as Big Joe Williams, Memphis Minnie and Freddie King.
+Suzy Thompson fiddles up a storm, and brings the Cajun-Creole and old-style blues songs to life with her powerful vocals.
+Eric Thompson's guitar chops keep the dancers up and hopping, and in the big band, his lead guitar playing gives a bluesy edge to the zydeco and R&B numbers.
+Agi Ban's fiddle duets with Suzy are truly show-stoppers and on the blues and zydeco numbers, she helps drive the rhythm with her frottoir (vest rubboard) playing.
 Allegra Thompson (daughter of Eric and Suzy) adds her strong lead singing and solid upright bass playing to anchor the sound of the band.
+Karen Celia Heil's powerful rhythm guitar and Michaelle Goerlitz's drumming combine to underpin the groove, and sometimes Karen adds a third fiddle to the mix!

 Here are some samples of the Aux Cajunals' music: